soundpress/RulesOfNYC/docs/c06/index.rst

 (w) Floor drains shall be sealed individually with two layers of fire retardant 6-mil plastic sheeting and tape, and then covered as all other floor surfaces.
 Pits, sumps, etc., shall be covered with adequate fire rated plywood sheeting and secured to floor slabs in a manner which prevents a tripping hazard, prior to required plasticizing.

-(x) Elevators running through the work area shall conform to the following:
+(x) Elevators running through the work area must conform to the following:

-   (1) The elevator door in the work area shall be enclosed with conventional 2 x 4 stud framing, covered with 3/8" fire rated plywood sheeting and sealed at all edges and seams.
-The barrier shall be covered and lapped for 8 inches with two layers of fire retardant 6-mil plastic sheeting adhered individually with edges taped for air tightness.
+   (1) The elevator door in the work area must be enclosed with conventional 2 x 4 stud framing, covered with 3/8" fire rated plywood sheeting and sealed at all edges and seams.
+The barrier must be covered and lapped for 8 inches with two layers of fire retardant 6-mil plastic sheeting adhered individually with edges taped for air tightness.
+There shall be no more than a six inch clearance between the elevator door and hard wall barrier.

    (2) Elevators not remaining in service shall have the fuses removed and the power switch locked in the open position.